Choosing A Diamond – MTD

 Visual Impact: Sharp sparkle, square face

-FAQs: Choosing the Right Diamond for You
+How to Choose the Right Diamond for You

 Q: Should I choose clarity or carat size?